roddux/ixode/notes.md

         // note: to this point, no locks have been taken

-        // check if the dlci atr this index is initialized already addr = array_index_nospec(dc.channel, NUM_DLCI);
+        // check if the dlci at this index is initialized already addr = array_index_nospec(dc.channel, NUM_DLCI);
         dlci = gsm->dlci[addr];